kyliekwann/FinalProject/README.md

 **Background**

-The AnalyzeUp team will present philanthropy propensity giving tools using published Annual Report Data and APIs from Charity Navigator (https://www.charitynavigator.org/) for the nonprofit sector.
-AnalyzeUp is a series of plugins that will allow an assortment of functionalities to determine missing data and beneficial sectors to the nonprofit community.
+The AnalyzeUp team will present a non-profit efficacy giving tool using Annual Report Data donated free of charge from Charity Navigator (https://www.charitynavigator.org/) a research think-tank that collects data on charities based in the US through IRS 990 tax forms and self-reported data.
+Therefore, the data supplied to AnalyzeUp is more current then webscraping or other charitable data sources.

 **Mission**

-AnalyzeUp is motivated through the expectation of aiding the nonprofit sector with our supplied tools in order to fundraise to resolve the world's greatest social issues.
+AnalyzeUp is motivated through the expectation of helping not only philanthropic end-users align their areas of philanthropic interest with efficacy, but also help the nonprofit sector.
+It is our thoughts that philanthropy acts as an epoxy that helps fill the chasms of need when governmental funding programs fail to.
+Philanthropy, on every level, not only safeguards a society, but ensures a society’s ability to flourish.

 **Key Questions**
 1) What requirements must be considered to create a model that can rate charities?